will-j-richards/will-richards/src/work/psoymp.md

     <strong>The audience types were as follows:</strong>
 </p>
 <ul class="article-list">
-    <li>A theatre audience using a mobile phone or a suitable connected device</li>
+    <li>A theatre audience using a mobile phone or a compatible connected device.</li>
-    <li>An online audience using a desktop computer, laptop, or tablet</li>
+    <li>An online audience using a desktop computer, laptop, or tablet.</li>
 </ul>

 <p class="article-content">